DykemaBill/redirector/README.md

 - Change login post redirect to go to landing page - DONE
 - Work on what happens if the configuration file cannot be found - DONE
 - Add redirect info to landing page - DONE
-- Add navigation menu to each page
+- Add navigation menu to each page - DONE
 - Tighten-up login security
 - Add DB check for redirects to provide a different response based on a field value
 - Add reorder arrows to config page
 - Add grouping option to config page
-- Add navigation bar
 - CSS clean-up for better responsiveness, remove deprecated HTML and move to CSS
 - Fix problem where special characters stored in config crashes decode process
 - Fix problem where user session is left logged in but is deleted from the config